zxbodya/router1/readme.md

 ### History abstractions

- - `router1/lib/createServerHistory` provides static location from url, meant to be used server side
+ - `createServerHistory` provides static location from url, meant to be used server side
- - `router1/lib/createBrowserHistory` provides browser location.
-   uses html5 history, when available, or `location.assign/replace` when history API is not supported
+ - `createBrowserHistory` provides browser location. uses html5 history, when available, or `location.assign/replace` when history API is not supported
- - `router1/lib/createTestHistory` almost the same as `createServerHistory` but allows to navigate, meant to be used for testing
+ - `createTestHistory` almost the same as `createServerHistory` but allows to navigate, meant to be used for testing

 ### Routes definition